 With so many things out of whack, it was time to rethink my entire branding!

 For structure, I invested in a branding course and supplemented the lessons with some free resources I found online to fine-tune my brand story, personality, message, and visual identity.
 You are looking at the results.

 This website is the new hub for all of my online activity.
 Over the next while, I’ll be extending my new brand across my other sites and social media profiles, which you can access through the links at the bottom of this page.

 In addition, I plan to blog here a couple of times a month, about website and online marketing strategies.
-If you’d like to receive my new posts by email, please sign up:
+If you’d like to receive my new posts by email, please join my mailing list.

 Have you made any changes in your business?
 I’d love to hear how you handled it in the Comments.

 This is an exciting development, Janet!
 I can’t wait to see how you continue to grow your online presence.
 You always inspire us to think, think, and think some more.
 Wishing you all the best with the shift in strategy.
 Love your new photos too!

 Good luck with the new brand!
 As a sole-proprietor, I find that personal branding goes hand in hand with my businesses.
 And, the branding needs to change as my focus changes.
 Within the last year, I have transitioned my organizing blog into a side business as well as refined my small business admin services to best help other small businesses.
 Updating the site’s performance and design, and making changes to my logo across both businesses helped align my business to represent me.